 This is still not the whole story, since we have ignored the options and the parentheses: The portions of the page matched by sub-patterns that are enclosed in parentheses, will be remembered and be available through the variables \$1, \$2, ... in the substitute.
-The $\verb"U"$ option switches to ungreedy matching, which means that the first . in the pattern will only "eat up" all text in between "<script" and the first occurrence of "document.referrer", and that the second . will only span the text up to the first "</script>" tag.
-Furthermore, the $\verb"s"$ option says that the match may span multiple lines in the page, and the $\verb"g"$ option again means that the substitution is global.
+The $\tt U$ option switches to ungreedy matching, which means that the first . in the pattern will only "eat up" all text in between "<script" and the first occurrence of "document.referrer", and that the second . will only span the text up to the first "</script>" tag.
+Furthermore, the $\tt s$ option says that the match may span multiple lines in the page, and the $\tt g$ option again means that the substitution is global.